Why Nose Surgery is Not Just for Looks

 Internal Nasal Passage Treatment

 Functional rhinoplasty may be recommended if there are structural problems with the internal nasal passages.
-Examples might include a deviated septum, enlarged turbinates or nasal polyps.
+Examples might include a deviated septum, enlarged turbinates, or nasal polyps.
 The specific procedure will vary based on the type of concern that will be addressed.

 External Nasal Passage Treatment